Goldcliff Lagoons Guide

 Welcome to my Goldcliff Lagoons Reserve Guide

 Please treat the reserve with respect at all times.
-Do not wander into the reserves out of bound areas primarily located along the sea wall and Goldcliff Pill areas.
-Entry to those areas is prohibited to prevent disturbance to the wildlife and the majority of the prohibited areas are dangerous underfoot in any case.
+Do not wander into the out-of-bounds areas primarily located along the sea wall and Goldcliff Pill areas.
+Entry to those areas is prohibited to prevent disturbance to the wildlife, and the majority of the prohibited areas are dangerous underfoot in any case.

 Do not climb over any fences, step on any platforms or climb over platforms and into prohibited areas of the reserve.